 Place of employment (what do you do & where?):

-How did you first learn about Brevard?
+How did you learn the craft of photography?

 What is something people would be surprised to learn about you?